jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 Instead of calling `return(..)`, you can call `throw(..)`.
 Just like `return(x)` is essentially injecting a `return x` into the generator at its current pause point, calling `throw(x)` is essentially like injecting a `throw x` at the pause point.

-Other than the exception behavior -- we cover what that means to `try` clauses in the next section -- `throw(..)` produces the same sort of early completion that aborts the generator's run at its current pause point.
+Other than the exception behavior (we cover what that means to `try` clauses in the next section), `throw(..)` produces the same sort of early completion that aborts the generator's run at its current pause point.
+For example:

 ```js
 function *foo() {